Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Market sheep may be either wethers or ewe lambs.

-• Lambs must be owned by the 4-H/FFA member by May 1.
+• Lambs must be owned by the 4-H/FFA member by by either of the large animal pre-fair weigh-in dates, which are typically the Wednesday and Saturday closest to May 1.

-• All lambs must be weighed and tagged on the first Saturday in May at the Hood River County Fairgrounds, 8am-9:30am, to be eligible for sale.
+• All lambs must be weighed and tagged on either the Wednesday (5pm-6pm) or Saturday (8am-9am) closest to May 1 at the Hood River County Fairgrounds to be eligible for sale. (see pre-fair weigh-in policy)

 • Castration of Lambs must be initiated before Initial Weigh-in and they must be fully castrated and healed prior to Final Weigh-In.
 Lambs must have only lamb’s teeth showing at the time of final weigh-in.

-• At Final Weigh-in, lambs must weigh at least 110 lbs. to 150 lbs. and be graded Choice or better (Red Ribbon or better) by the judge to qualify for sale.
+• At Final Weigh-in for 2026 fair, lambs must weigh at least 110 lbs. to 166 lbs. and be graded Choice or better (Red Ribbon or better) by the judge to qualify for sale.
+For the 2027 fair, the weight at final weigh-in must be 120-166lbs.

 • All sheep exhibited must have an official ID tag through the USDA Scrapie Eradication Program.

-• Lambs must be born in the current year.
+• Lambs must be born on or after November 1 of the previous calendar year.

 HOGS – Final Weigh In is Tuesday of fair week, 8:30-10:00am